chrismsmalley/PeerPresents/Sprint 3/README Plain Text without Markdown.txt

-Please view this submission instead on our Github repository.
-Essential markdown has been removed from this file.
+Please view this submission instead on our Github repository: https://github.com/chrismsmalley/PeerPresents Essential markdown has been removed from this file.

 Hi!
 We're **TEAM___?**, and we're developing data analytics features for PeerPresents, "a web-based system for in-class peer feedback during student presentations" for our Spring 2023 Capstone project at the University of Memphis.